Cloud-gaming:Analysis of Google Stadia traffic: Inside a game

-\item \textbf{Main Menu:} A screen with several text items (e.g., new game, continue, options, etc.), and a dynamic background (i.e., an office with lightning in the windows for Tomb Raider, and several characters moving around for Spitlings). \item \textbf{Loading screen:} A black screen with some text that appears while a level is loading. \item \textbf{Idle:} Inside of the game state, but with the player not performing any actions. \item\textbf{Play:} The player interacts with the environment by taking actions. \item \textbf{Pause:} The pause menu is another text menu, overlayed on top of the frozen playing screen. \end{enumerate}
+\begin{enumerate} \item \textbf{Main Menu:} A screen with several text items (e.g., new game, continue, options, etc.), and a dynamic background (i.e., an office with lightning in the windows for Tomb Raider, and several characters moving around for Spitlings). \item \textbf{Loading screen:} A black screen with some text that appears while a level is loading. \item \textbf{Idle:} Inside of the game state, but with the player not performing any actions. \item\textbf{Play:} The player interacts with the environment by taking actions. \item \textbf{Pause:} The pause menu is another text menu, overlayed on top of the frozen playing screen. \end{enumerate}

 Figure~\ref{states} shows the traffic evolution for the different states of Tomb Raider and Spitlings, confirming that the traffic load depends on the current state.
-Note that the 'play' state is the only one where the player is pressing buttons frequently.
-If we compare the 'idle' and 'play' states, we can observe that there is a significant difference when the player interacts with the environment in terms of the traffic load.
-This is a result of the player's actions changing the information presented on screen, i.e., when 'idle' or in a 'menu', most of the elements on screen are static, and require no extra data.
+Note that the ``play" state is the only one where the player is pressing buttons frequently.
+If we compare the ``idle" and 'play' states, we can observe that there is a significant difference when the player interacts with the environment in terms of the traffic load.
+This is a result of the player's actions changing the information presented on screen, i.e., when ``idle" or in a 'menu', most of the elements on screen are static, and require no extra data.
 However, during playtime, new data needs to be sent to the user constantly.
 The lowest traffic load is found during the loading screen, as it is only a black background with a couple of lines of text.
-We can also observe that the traffic variance in each state can be very different, and it is not related to the average throughput.
-For example, in the 'main menu' we have an average traffic of 2.95 Mbps and a standard deviation of 1.57 Mbps, while in the 'idle' state, which has a higher average throughput of 6.33 Mbps, the standard deviation is only of 0.36 Mbps.
-This variation is a result of the dynamic elements present on screen (e.g., snow and lightning).
+We can also observe that the traffic required per state is not similar across the games.
+Tomb Raider has a much higher throughput for the ``Idle" state than for the ``Menu", while the opposite is true for Spitlings.
+We also find that the variance in each state is not related to the average throughput.
+For example, in the 'main menu' of Tomb Raider we have an average traffic of 1.73 Mbps and a standard deviation of 0.96 Mbps, while in the ``idle" state, which has a much higher average throughput of 15.79 Mbps, the standard deviation is only of 1.24 Mbps.